-(P) Twentieth-Century Political Philosophy

-This course is a survey of modern social contract theory and its relation to capitalism, and of modern Marxism.
-Issues raised will include obligation and consent, equality, freedom and selfdetermination, the role of markets, and the role of the state.
+(P) Twentieth-Century Political Philosophy This course is a survey of recent social and political theory dealing with issues such as human rights, ethnicity in the nation-state, bio-environmental and security challenges to political sovereignty, and the implications of globalization for technology, the function of media and the role of the market.

-PHIL 316 (P,W) American Perspectives on Health-Care Ethics
+PHIL 316 3 cr.
+(P,W) American Perspectives on Health-Care Ethics